 Cheryl Knott

 Cheryl Knott is the Assistant Director for the Baltimore Neighborhood Indicators Alliance-Jacob France Institute.
-For over fifteen years Cheryl has worked to ensure the accuracy, consistency, and reliability of community indicators that describe the quality of life for Baltimore City communities.
-She coordinates with staff and external data-creating agencies to produce customized statistical and research reports and evaluations that examine neighborhood-level trends on socio-economic characteristics, crime and safety, public health, housing and community development, educational achievement, and sustainability.
+For 17 years Cheryl has worked to ensure the accuracy, consistency, and reliability of community indicators that describe the quality of life for Baltimore City communities.
+She coordinates with staff and external data-creating agencies to produce customized statistical and research reports and evaluations that examine neighborhood-level trends on socio-economic characteristics, crime and safety, public health, housing, educational achievement, and sustainability.

-Cheryl also provides training to the public on using data resources, community asset mapping, evidence-based practices, and communicating data for grant writing.
 Cheryl is involved in coordinating Baltimore Data Day, an annual event that brings together a diverse audience to talk about data and resources in the city.
 She is a proponent of data democratization and has a strong interest in making data open and usable to the public as well as other professionals.
+Consequently, she has created several open data portals to disseminate BNIA-JFI data, reports, and visualizations, and has coordinated with the City of Baltimore to disseminate spatial data on the Open Baltimore portal.

 Prior to her arrival at BNIA-JFI in 2007, Cheryl studied at the University of Maryland, Baltimore County (UMBC), receiving her Bachelor’s degree in Geography and Environmental Systems and a certification in Cartography in 2007 and a Master’s degree in Applied Sociology in 2013.
-Her research interests include the relationship between crime and the built environment including developing new quantitative measures for studying urban crime risk at the block level.
-In 2022 she completed a graduate certificate in Organizational Leadership from the University of Baltimore.
+She received a graduate certificate in Organizational Leadership from the University of Baltimore in 2022.
+Her research interests include the relationship between crime and the built environment, including developing new quantitative measures for studying urban crime risk at the block level.
+Cheryl has worked in several roles at BNIA-JFI, serving as a GIS/Data Assistant, GIS Analyst, GIS Project Manager, Research Manager, and also as Interim Director of BNIA-JFI from November 2022 – April 2023.